If you’re just starting your keto diet journey, this keto cheeseburger casserole will easily become one of your favorite go-to dishes.

 #3: Great Source of Antioxidants

-Garlic is particularly rich in antioxidants.
-In addition to reducing oxidative stress in your cardiovascular system, the antioxidants in garlic may also help prevent cognitive diseases like Alzheimer’s and dementia[*].
+There is a reason why garlic is a staple in many cooking traditions around the world.
+Garlic is not only extremely flavorful, but it’s also particularly rich in antioxidants.
+In addition to reducing oxidative stress in your cardiovascular system, the antioxidants present in garlic may also help prevent cognitive diseases like Alzheimer’s and dementia[*].

 - Prep Time: 20 minutes